-The site of the Biodiversity Exploratory Schwäbische Alb is located in the low mountain ranges of south-western Germany.
-The altitude of the three investigation sites ranges between 714 and 766 m a.s.l.
-Mean annual precipitation is about 940 mm and mean annual temperature is about 6.5 °C (data from German Weather Service, DWD, station-ID 03402, years 1950-2010).
-The underlying geology consists of Jurassic shell limestone.
+The site of the Biodiversity Exploratory Schwäbische Alb is located in the low mountain ranges of southwestern Germany; the underlying geology consists of Jurassic shell limestone.
 The soils at the investigation sites are extremely rich in clay, are very shallow (25 to 35 cm) and have a very high stone content.
-Soils are classified as Cambisol (AEW8, AEW13) and Leptosol (AEW29).
+The soils of the Hainich-Dün site (situated in central Germany) generally have a loamy to clayey texture with soil depths between 45 and 65 cm and low water conductivity.
+Here, the underlying geology consists of Triassic limestone.